isferrei/airportdistance/README.md

 # Airport distance calculator

-This project was developed using Next.js.
-Next is a framework that makes it easy to create 'universal' React apps - React apps that do both client and server side rendering.
+This project was developed using Next.js, a framework that makes it easy to create 'universal' React apps - React apps that do both client and server side rendering.

 Running locally in development mode